quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 `/projects/<pid>/layouts/<lid>`<br>
 This is happening because of the expired `CLIENT_KEY`.
 - On syncing the fork, pulling the latest master, why this issue persists ?
+- Learning about OOPs concepts in JavaScript
+- How the woodworks module works in overall ?

 ## **Monday: January 15**
 - Code refactoring.
 Keeping in mind the fundamental software development practices and the notion of `python zen`.